 Lytle's Beauty College requires a student to progress through the program toward graduation within an established timeframe.
 Based upon the College's requirement for 85% attendance, the maximum timeframe during which students are to complete any program is 117% of the published program length.
+COVID 19 has changed the time it takes to go through school.

 COURSE LENGTH MAXIMUM TIME FRAME

-Cosmetology - Full Time 53 Weeks 59 Weeks
+Cosmetology - Full Time 48 Weeks 53 Weeks

-Esthetician - Full Time 20 Weeks 22 Weeks
+Esthetician - Full Time 17 Weeks 20 Weeks